ansys/pyansys-dev-guide/doc/source/guidelines/logging.rst

 Application or Service Logging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The following guidelines describe "Application" or "Service" logging
-from a PyAnsys library, where a PyAnsys library is used to extend or
+module for a PyAnsys library, where a PyAnsys library is used to
-expose features from an Ansys application, product, or service that
+extend or expose features from an Ansys application, product, or
-may be local or remote.
+service that may be local or remote.

-There should be two main loggers in a PyAnsys library that exposes or
+This section describes two two main loggers for a PyAnsys library that
-extends a service based application, the *Global logger* and *Instance
+exposes or extends a service based application, the *Global logger*
-logger*.
+and the *Instance logger*.
 These loggers are customized classes that wrap
 :class:`logging.Logger` from :mod:`logging` module and add specific
 features to it.  :ref:`logging_in_pymapdl_figure` outlines the logging
 approach used by PyMAPDL and the scopes of the global and local